Tes3103/Cleancing-Meditation/README.md

 * To have more information on the technical aspect of the meditation process and the guidance they require.

 **First Time Visitor Goals**
-* I want to have detailed information on what really the meditation community is about.
+* As a visiting user, I want to have detailed information on what really the meditation community is about.
-* I want to have a detil information regarding the purpose and different level of the cleancing meditation.
+* As a visiting user, I want to have a detil information regarding the purpose and different level of the cleancing meditation.
-* I want to have the social links to have an upto date information.
+* As a visiting user, I want to have the social links to have an upto date information.

 **Returning Visitors**
 * I want to have a free trial session to test if it is going to work for me.